 Once cut, basil leaves start to blacken (I’m supposing oxidation and science are involved here!), so remember not to cut your basil until just before serving or, when making pesto, just before adding it to the blender!

-If you’re hoping to do a little bit make-ahead here, you can certainly cut the watermelon and tomatoes ahead of time.
+If you’re hoping to do a little bit make-ahead here, you can certainly cut the watermelon and tomatoes ahead of time as well as make up the dressing (but keep it separate).
 If you’re prepping just a couple of hours before serving, you can easily combine the watermelon and tomatoes.

 More than just a couple hours, I’d recommend cutting them and storing them separately.
 The tomatoes will need to be laid flat on a dish or they’ll quickly start to lose their shape.